woodpecker-ci/woodpecker/docs/docs/20-usage/71-project-settings.md

 ## Allow deployments

-Allows you to start a pipeline with `deploy` event from a succeeded pipeline.
+Enables a pipeline to be started with the `deploy` event from a successful pipeline.

 :::danger
-Only enable this option if you trust all users that have push access to your repository.
+Only activate this option if you trust all users who have push access to your repository.
-Otherwise these users are able to steal secrets only available to `deploy` events.
+Otherwise, these users will be able to steal secrets that are only available for `deploy` events.
 :::

 ## Protected